PET PET

 Mitochondrial inheritance

-An unusual pattern of inheritance caused by mutations in genes found in the mitochondria.
-Mitochondrial genes are always maternally inherited, since sperm contribute no mitochondria to the fertilised egg.
+Unusual patterns of inheritance related to mutations in genes found in the mitochondria.
+Mitochondrial DNA is always maternally inherited, since sperm contribute no mitochondria when they fertilise the egg.

 Mitosis